cddavidson86/liri-node-app/README.md

 * `node liri.js do-what-it-says`
     * This command runs the spotify band search function using a command that is entered in the random.txt file.
+In this case being, "I want it that way",Back street boys.
 ![Image of do-what-it-says](https://github.com/cddavidson86/liri-node-app/blob/master/images/Screen%20Shot%202019-06-25%20at%2010.10.06%20PM.png)